E230 describes the eligibility standards for mailing at carrier route rates. It also describes combining multiple publications or editions.

 The standards for carrier route rates are in addition to the basic standards for Periodicals in E210, the standards for other rates or discounts claimed, and the applicable preparation standards in M045, M220, or M900.
 Not all combinations of presort level, automation, and destination entry discounts are permitted.

-A correctly prepared package is the equivalent of a sack when palletized under M045, M920, M930, or M940.
-Individual pieces qualify for the presort level rate appropriate for the palletized packages in which they are placed, regardless of the destination of the pallet.
+A correctly prepared bundle is the equivalent of a sack when palletized under M045, M920, M930, or M940.
+Individual pieces qualify for the presort level rate appropriate for the palletized bundles in which they are placed, regardless of the destination of the pallet.
 Eligibility for destination entry or other zoned rates depends on the point of entry.

 a.
 The carrier route accuracy standard in A030.3.0.